KoalaChelsea/Quora_Question_Pairs/README.md

 - Visualized the evaluation results and make comparison on log loss.
 - Helped organize and write the README.

+Xinyi Ye:
+- Conducted EDA and created histograms, word cloud etc.
+- Processed data (tokenization, stemming) and performed Bag-of-Words transformation.
+- Defined similarity calculation functions for 5 distances, which are Cosine, Manhattan, Eucledian, Jaccard and Minkowst.
+- Conducted baseline assessments with these 5 similarity functions and calculated log loss of each.
+- Performed SVR, Random Forest Regressor and Decision Tree Regressor with the similarity matrix and output log loss for further comparison.

 ## Motivation
 ___What is the research question and why is it worth asking?___